ARM big.LITTLE: Successor

 In May 2017, ARM announced DynamIQ as the successor to big.LITTLE.
 DynamIQ is expected to allow for more flexibility and scalability when designing multi-core processors.
-In contrast to big.LITTLE, it increases the maximum number of cores in a cluster to 8, allows for varying core designs within a single cluster, and up to 32 total clusters.
+In contrast to big.LITTLE, it increases the maximum number of cores in a cluster to 8 for Armv8.2 CPUs, 12 for Armv9 and 14 for Armv9.2 and allows for varying core designs within a single cluster, and up to 32 total clusters.
 The technology also offers more fine grained per core voltage control and faster L2 cache speeds.
-However, DynamIQ is incompatible with previous ARM designs and is initially only supported by the Cortex-A75 and Cortex-A55 CPU cores.
+However, DynamIQ is incompatible with previous ARM designs and is initially only supported by the Cortex-A75 and Cortex-A55 CPU cores and their successors.